Maths

 Maths in the Early Years

 In the Early Years Foundation Stage children learning maths through a mixture of taught sessions and experiencing maths concepts as part of their continuous provision.
 Children’s progress and achievements are assessed against the Early Learning Goals at the end of reception.
-To see how their knowledge progresses through the Early years please click here.

 Maths in Years 1-6

 Our curriculum meets the expectations set out in the The children are taught in their own year groups, in mixed abilities.
 In every year group, concepts are taught using concrete resources, moving on to pictorial methods before developing abstract working.
 This approach means that most children can access the same learning while building a solid understanding.
 We use a range of activities with different levels of challenge that children can progress through.
 All children are given an equal opportunity to achieve to their highest potential.
-You can find out how the taught maths knowledge build upon previous year groups using the progression map here

 Concrete, Pictorial & Abstract Maths Working Wall Display | Teaching Resources